microsoft/mdefordownlevelserver/README.md

 3. Removes the Defender Powershell module, if it was loaded inside current Powershell session.

-**EXAMPLE 1**: Install the MSI if it is present in the smae location as the script.
+**EXAMPLE 1**: Install the MSI if it is present in the same location as the script.
 The script executes install steps 2 through 6 mentioned above.
 ```.\Install.ps1```

 **EXAMPLE 2**: Same as #1 except it will display the installer UI and disables verbose logging.